 F2B Sheepadoodle

 The F2B Sheepadoodle (62.5% Poodle and 37.5% Old English Sheepdog) is usually a cross between the F1 Sheepadoodle (50% Poodle, 50% Old English Sheepdog) and the F1B Sheepadoodle (75% Poodle, 25% Old English Sheepdog).
-Some breeders will choose to breed an F1B Sheepadoodle to another F1B Sheepadoodle which would result in the F2B being 75% Poodle and 25% Old English Sheepdog.
+Some breeders will choose to breed an F1B Sheepadoodle to another F1B Sheepadoodle which results in the F2B being 75% Poodle and 25% Old English Sheepdog.

 Regardless, this F2B Sheepadoodle generation has a majority of Poodle genes which gives the dog a wavy or curly coat.
-This implies that it’s like the Sheepadoodle will also have less shedding hair and be more hypoallergenic.
+This implies that it’s likely the Sheepadoodle will also have less shedding hair and be more hypoallergenic.

 F2B Sheepadoodle Characteristics